 Instructions

-- Add the onions and saute until translucent and start to brown.
-Add ginger and garlic paste. and saute till raw garlic smell disappears.
+Add the onions and saute until translucent and start to brown.
+Add ginger, garlic, and green chilies (optional).
+Saute till the raw garlic smell disappears.

-- Now cut the paneer block into triangles or cubes and add it to the gravy.
-Gently mix and allow it to simmer to 5-7 mins.
+Now, cut the paneer block into triangles or cubes and add it to the gravy.
+Gently mix and allow it to simmer for 5-7 minutes.

-- Luscious Paneer Butter Masala is ready.
-Serve it hot topped with some butter and coriander leaves and serve it with Indian flatbread – Naan/Roti or rice along with some Sirke Wala Pyaaz (Quick Pickled Onions) and Green Chutney for that perfect restaurant like meal at home.Enjoy!!
+Restaurant-style Paneer Butter Masala is ready.
+Serve it hot, topped with some butter, cilantro leaves, and pair it with Naan/Roti or rice, along with some Sirke Wala Pyaaz (Quick Pickled Onions) and Green Chutney for that perfect restaurant-like meal at home.Enjoy!!

 Notes